adaltas/node-csv-docs/src/documents/stringify/index.html.md

 Use the stream based API for scalability and the sync or mixed APIs for simplicity.

+The source code uses modern JavaScript features and run natively in Node 7.6+.
+For older browsers or older versions of Node, however, transpilation is required.

 ### Stream API

 It implement the native Node.js [transform stream][stream] which is both